adamws/kicad-kbplacer/README.md

 It can also create and manipulate `kicad_pcb` files.
 This enables _non traditional_ KiCad workflows where schematic preparation can be completely skipped.
-For example see [keyboard-pcbs](https://github.com/adamws/keyboard-pcbs/blob/master/via_layouts_to_boards.py) repository.
+For example see [keyboard-pcbs](https://adamws.github.io/keyboard-pcbs/) website and its source [repository](https://github.com/adamws/keyboard-pcbs).
 It demonstrates how to create `.kicad_pcb` file with switch matrix from scratch.

 > [!WARNING]
 > This is work in progress.
 Creating keyboard PCBs without schematic is not recommended